 In a small bowl, froth an egg white and add a dollop—the size of a bar spoon or teaspoon—to the mixture.

-Strain over fresh ice.
+Strain over fresh ice in an old-fashioned glass.
 Garnish with the honey liqueur-soaked cherry.
+Serve and enjoy.

 - The egg white will give the drink a soft foam, which is nice against the sweet and sour flavor.
 It's optional, so feel free to skip it.
 If you do use it, ensure that your egg is good before adding it to the shaker.

 - If you do add the egg, this cocktail needs to be shaken longer than normal.
 Thirty seconds should be your goal.
 When the shaker gets a really good frost on the outside, it should be properly mixed.

 - Fresh citrus juice will produce the best tasting cocktail.
 You can expect to get one or two drinks out of a single lime and enough juice for about 10 drinks from one grapefruit.
 Have a bottle with a tight seal to store any excess.

 - Pour your favorite whiskey if you prefer.
 The higher the alcohol content, the more flavorful your drink will be, which is ideal for this recipe.
 Anything that's around 100 proof will stand out nicely against the drink's complex flavors.